Hardwell: 2011–2012: Hardwell On Air and Spaceman

 In 2011, he signed a record deal with the German record label Kontor Records, giving his releases wider distribution.
 In March 2011, Hardwell launched his own podcast, Hardwell On Air, a one-hour selection of songs by various artists.
-The podcast is broadcast by a number of radio stations, including Slam! in the Netherlands as well as Sirius XM in the United States.
+The podcast is broadcast by a number of radio stations, including Slam! in the Netherlands as well as SiriusXM in the United States.

 That same year, Hardwell collaborated with Tiësto to produce the track "Zero 76", named for the telephone prefix "076" of their hometown Breda.
 Hardwell's successor single "Cobra" appeared on the Dutch single charts.
 The track was used as a theme song for the Energy festival and reached position 1 of the Beatport charts.
 "Encoded" followed with a similar success and was used as the intro song for his podcast.

 In 2011, Hardwell was ranked in the Top 100 DJs category by DJ Mag for the first time and jumped on number 24 as the second-highest new entry behind Skrillex.
 At the International Dance Music Awards 2012, he won the Best Break-Through DJ award.